vincentwenger/coupons_exploration/README.md

   - near residential neighboorhoods where people with lower income live
   - when it doesn't snow and the temperature is hot.
 - Distribute Cheap restaurant coupons:
-  - in places with young people who are less than 21
+  - when weather is sunny and the temperature is not too cold
-  - near residential neighboorhoods where people with lower income live
+  - to people who go to restaurants often and never order take away food
-  - when it doesn't snow and the temperature is hot.
+  - to restaurants which are not located to far from the drivers